High-Risk Occupations For Asbestos

 Filing A Lawsuit For Asbestos-Related Illnesses

 Although a lawsuit for an asbestos-related illness will likely fall under the purview of personal injury law, asbestos lawsuits are different than other personal injury lawsuits.
 Since the issue has been well-known for quite some time, asbestos lawsuits often involve the same attorneys, law firms and expert witnesses.
-Additionally, many asbestos-related lawsuits in New York City involve the same locations known for asbestos hazards.
+Additionally, many asbestos-related lawsuits involve the same locations known for asbestos hazards.